Craig Interpolation for Decidable First-Order Fragments: Abstract

 \section{Abstract}

-We show that the guarded-negation fragment (\GNFO) is, in a precise sense, the smallest extension of the guarded fragment (\GFO) with Craig interpolation.
-In contrast, we show that the smallest extension of the two-variable fragment (\FOtwo), and of the forward fragment (\FF) with Craig interpolation, is full first-order logic.
-Similarly, we also show that all extensions of \FOtwo and of the fluted fragment (\FL) with Craig interpolation are undecidable. \keywords{Craig interpolation \and Decidability \and Abstract model theory.}
+We show that the guarded-negation fragment is, in a precise sense, the smallest extension of the guarded fragment with Craig interpolation.
+In contrast, we show that full first-order logic is the smallest extension of both the two-variable fragment and the forward fragment with Craig interpolation.
+Similarly, we also show that all extensions of the two-variable fragment and of the fluted fragment with Craig interpolation are undecidable.